 Here are some of the key property ownership types in New Zealand:

-Freehold: If the property documents say the dwelling is on “freehold land”, this means that you own the land, as well as the building(s) on the site.
+If the property documents say the dwelling is on “freehold land”, this means that you own the land, as well as the building(s) on the site.
 So, if you want to add on a deck, for example, you will still need to get the usual council approvals, but you won’t need to get the neighbour’s permission.
-A freehold title can also be referred to as a “fee simple” title.
-According to the New Zealand Law Society, this is the most common type of title in New Zealand.
+A freehold title can also be referred to as a “fee simple” title, this is the most common type of title in New Zealand, according to the New Zealand Law Society.

 What to consider with a property on freehold land: